GreptimeTeam/docs/docs/en/v0.4/user-guide/query-external-data.md

 ```

 :::tip Note
 The query result includes the value of the `greptime_timestamp` column, although it does not exist in the original file.
-All these column values are `1970-01-01 00:00:00+0000`, because when we create an external table, the `greptime_timestamp` column is automatically added with a default value of `0`, representing `1970-01-01 00:00:00+0000`.
+All these column values are `1970-01-01 00:00:00+0000`, because when we create an external table, the `greptime_timestamp` column is automatically added with a default value of `1970-01-01 00:00:00+0000`.
 You can find more details in the [create](../reference/sql/create.md#create-external-table) document.
 :::